Davaakhatan/playforge-hub/docs/PRD.md

 A centralized launcher and discovery hub for indie games, similar to a lightweight "mini-Steam" for web and indie builds.

 **Core Principle:**
 > *"The launcher is not the game.
-The launcher is a catalog, navigator, and launcher — nothing else."*
+The launcher is a catalog, navigator, and launcher - nothing else."*

 The hub is **catalog-driven, not page-driven**.
-Every game—web, download, or external—is defined in a catalog and rendered dynamically by the launcher UI.
+Every game-web, download, or external-is defined in a catalog and rendered dynamically by the launcher UI.

 ---

 ## 2. Goals & Non-Goals

 ### Goals (MVP)
-- Support many indie games (dozens → hundreds)
+- Support many indie games (dozens to hundreds)
 - Handle small HTML5 games and large external/download games equally
 - Keep the launcher fast, minimal, and scalable
 - No rewrite required as the catalog grows